ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial-2.md

 ;;
 ```

-Because `Access.initial` is `nonportable`, we know it can never be used outside of the initial domain.
+Similarly, though `portable` functions may not execute in the initial capsule, they always execute in _some_ capsule.
-In fact, all code executes within _some_ capsule, so we can also ask for access to the current capsule.
+During a `portable` function, we can ask for access to the _current capsule_:

 ```ocaml
 let increment_current () =